The Beginning of Interactive Play at Yalp

 Rob: “For me, it all started at a Sports & Innovation Conference.

 I was looking for a graduation assignment that matched my passion for play, sports, and music.
 I met an enthusiastic man who gave me his business card, and he said: “I may have something for you.”
 On the train ride back to Delft, I read his card: Ben Admiraal, Director of Lappset, play equipment (ultimately Yalp) in Goor.
-A few weeks later, I decide to pay Ben a visit in Goor (a small town in Twente, the Netherlands), where he shows me kind of lamppost with a camera at the top.
+A few weeks later, I decide to pay Ben a visit to Goor (a small town in Twente, the Netherlands), where he shows me a kind of lamppost with a camera at the top.
 When I move, it activates sounds.
 The technology was developed by KITT engineering in Enschede, and it felt like magic.
 This technology had been used in an art project in Hengelo, and Lappset Netherlands was involved with the necessary knowledge about play equipment and its rules.

 I spoke with two very enthusiastic employees from KITT ( Andries Lohmeijer and Peter van der Vos ), who informed me about the technology.
 Ben sees more than just an art project and dares to dream of a new way to play, but how do you design it?
 I felt the challenge and choose this sympathetic group of people in the rural East of Holland instead of a large multinational design assignment from a big city.”